Frequently Asked Questions about Vehicle Transport

 At this stage, we’re unable to provide quotes that accommodate personal belongings and recommend you confirm with your car transport company at time of booking to be sure.

 What do I do if my vehicle is damaged during transport?

 At delivery, please inspect your vehicle with the driver to see if any damage occurred during transport.

 Record all damage on the Vehicle Condition Report before signing for the release of the vehicle.

 Ask the driver for a copy of the contract and take pictures on-site of the damage for claim purposes.

 Then contact your carrier to get the claim process started.

-Please note that any damage to the interior caused by personal items (if permitted) is not generally covered with insurance.
+Please note that any damage to the interior caused by personal items (if permitted) is not generally covered by insurance.

 Please make sure that the exterior of your vehicle is clean for the truck driver to properly inspect the vehicle for pre-existing damages and discrepancies.

 Empty out all personal items and make sure that there are not loose parts on the exterior and interior of the vehicle.